Great Smoky Mountains National Park Fall Photography Workshop

 Fall forest along Roaring Fork Road in Great Smoky Mountains National Park.

-Roaring Fork Road in peak color—tight forest, winding lines, and fast-changing light.
+Roaring Fork Road during peak fall color, with tight forest, winding lines, and fast-changing light.

 What to expect